Black Studies 103 – Brown – African American Culture

 - Freedom Summer Collection Digital collection includes newspaper clippings, oral histories, correspondence and more from the summer of 1964

-- KKK More FBI documents on the KKK
+- KKK and other white supremacy groups FBI documents on the KKK

 - Who Speaks for the Negro Collection of interviews from the mid-1960s with civil rights leaders such as Malcolm X, Martin Luther King and others